acircleda/blog/content/post/2021-10-25-a-zotero-workflow-for-r/index.en.md

 1.  `citr::insert_citation()` (this is also an R Studio addin).
 This pops up a gui which allows you to select your Zotero library and search for citations.
 This makes it super convenient to insert references as you are typing.
 It is so convenient, in fact, that I have it mapped to a [custom keyboard command](https://support.rstudio.com/hc/en-us/articles/206382178-Customizing-Keyboard-Shortcuts): **Ctrl + ;** .
 As you insert citations into your document, they are also automatically added the the bibliography file you have specified in your YAML, keeping your end of document references page updated and formatted correctly.
 However, I have had some issues lately with the `insert_citation()` function crashing lately, mostly due to libraries with non-Roman letters in author names.
 So, I have not been using this as much lately, as will be shown below.

 2.  `citr::tidy_bib_file()` .
-This handy function keep essentially keeps your bibliography file clean by removing duplicates and unwanted entries.
+This handy function essentially keeps your bibliography file clean by removing duplicates and unwanted entries.
 I call this function every time I knit to keep my bibliography file sparkling.

 ## Workflow

 I have a specific library dedicated to my project, in my current case, a "Dissertation" library with all my related readings.
-I typically add files to my library using Chrome's Save to Zotero extension.
+I typically add files to my library using Chrome's *Save to Zotero* extension.

 I have previously exported this library to my R project folder, and selected the option to keep it updated as I add, remove, and make changes to the library within Zotero.
 This exported library has been cleverly named "Dissertation.bib".

 As I write in my R Markdown document and need a reference, I search Zotero until I find it, and copy the citation key to include in text (e.g., `@author2021` ).
+This can also be done using `citr::insert_citation()` .

 When I go to knit my document, the following code is called right after R libraries are loaded: